Manage access to resources in Azure Stack with role-based access control

 - You assign the Reader role to an Azure AD group at the subscription scope.
 The members of that group can view every resource group and resource in the subscription.

-- You assign the Contributor role to an application at the resource group scope.
-The application can manage resources of all types in that resource group, but not other resource groups in the subscription.
+- You assign the Contributor role to an app at the resource group scope.
+The app can manage resources of all types in that resource group, but not other resource groups in the subscription.

 You can assign more than one role to a user and each role can be associated with a different scope.
 For example: